Self-Reports & Other reports to the SRA

 Why choose us?

+First and foremost, we are specialists in SRA Investigations and understand what the SRA will be interested in.
 We file and advise on self-reports each year on behalf of wide variety of law firms, large through small.
-We understand what the SRA are looking for, and how best to avoid or minimise regulatory and disciplinary action.
+We understand what the SRA is looking for, and how best to avoid or minimise regulatory and disciplinary action.

-This stage really is key to achieving the best outcome and handled well is likely to save you in the long run.
+Reporting well is key to achieving the best outcome and, handled well, is likely to save the firm and you in the long run.